 GIZ is supporting Jordan in creating long-term prospects for both Jordanians and Syrian refugees by assisting the host municipalities where many of the refugees are living, and thus contributing to the stability of the country.

-The development problems Jordan faces as a desert nation are rooted primarily in the lack of natural resources.
+In addition to Syrian crisis, Jordan as a desert nation faces other key development challenges that are rooted primarily in the lack of natural resources.
 Water is in short supply and the large number of refugees is further increasing pressure on water resources.
 Climate change and environmental pollution are other key issues.
-A further problem is that Jordan's industry is weak, and population growth high at around three per cent.
-Many of the population live in cities – but the very young population faces a shortage of productive sources of income.
+Furthermore, Jordan's industry is weak, and population growth is high at around 2.6 per cent (2017).
+Much of the population lives in cities, but the younger population faces a shortage of productive sources of income.